Buying property in Germany?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-vdpResearch Transaction-based index widely used in Germany's real estate monitoring ecosystem.
+vdpResearch (property price index) Transaction-based and widely used in Germany's formal monitoring ecosystem.
 We used it to validate Destatis with a second transaction-driven dataset.
-We relied on it for quarterly direction confirmation.
+We also used its sub-indices to compare different property types.

-ImmoScout24 Germany's largest property portal with documented methodology and massive listing coverage.
-We used it to read the live market pulse for asking prices and days-on-market.
-We treat it as complementary to transaction indices.
+ImmoScout24 (WohnBarometer) Germany's largest property portal with massive listing coverage.
+We used it to read the live market pulse on asking prices and supply/demand balance.
+We treated it as complementary to transaction indices, not a substitute.